What you should know about Japanese culture, customs, and society

 Japanese are shy yet helpful

 A bit part of the Japanese culture is privacy.
-The personal space is very valued in Japan and the Japanese, in general, are a bit introverted.
+Personal space is very valued in Japan and the Japanese, in general, are a bit introverted.
 It’s hard to read their thoughts as their body language is the one of a shy person, but if you need anything they will go off their way to help you.

 Japanese say bad things in a nice manner